AP® Spanish Language & Culture Score Calculator 2026

 Estima tu puntuación AP® Spanish Language & Culture.
-Enter your MCQ and free-response points to predict your 1–5 score using the most recent College Board curve data.
+Enter your multiple-choice and free-response performance to estimate a 1-5 score for the 2026 exam cycle.
+This version reflects the current 2026 exam format and the latest official 2025 score distribution data.

 Jump to Calculator →